Core LLZK Specification

 }

-- Parameters: Formal parameters (
+- Parameters: Formal and return parameters

-bodyis a sequence of instructions.
+bodyis a sequence of commands.

 Expressions